 Other popular benchmarks for testing RAM performance include AIDA64 and Geekbench.

-Here I talked comprehensively about what to do after upgrading RAM, however, you generally do not have to worry much at all.
+Here I talked comprehensively about what to do after upgrading RAM.
+However, you generally do not have to worry much.

-If you have made sure that the RAM is compatible with your system and you have upgraded the RAM with the corrects specs, then you should face no issues at all.
+If you have made sure that the RAM is compatible with your system and you have upgraded the RAM with the correct specs, then you should face no issues.